Anodiy/test/README.md

-this is a test readme file
+this is branch of feat_func readme file